A Leray-Serre spectral sequence for Lagrangian Floer theory: Leray-Serre for Floer Cohomology

 \section{Leray-Serre for Floer Cohomology}

 We derive a spectral sequence from a filtration on base energy that converges to the Floer cohomology of $L$.
-First, we discuss the coefficient ring, $A_\infty$ structure, grading, and Family Floer theory.
+First we discuss the coefficient ring, $A_\infty$ structure, grading, weak Maurer-Cartan equation, and family Floer theory.

+We assume that our fibered Lagrangian is relatively spin in the sense of Fukaya-Oh-Ohta-Ono \cite[Ch.
+8]{fooo}, so that we may assign orientations to the $0$ and $1$ dimensional moduli spaces.
+If the reader wishes, they can replace any appearance of $\bb{C}$ with some field of characteristic $p$.
+In particular if $L$ is not relatively spin then it suffices to use coefficients from $\bb{Z}/2$, and one can ignore the grading if $L$ is not orientable.

-Our coefficient ring is a modification of the universal Novikov ring in two variables:
+We define the coefficient ring in two variables: